Possible causes of cold feet include cold temperatures, stress, circulation issues, nerve disorders, and more.

 The modern world is full of stressors, but not many of them put the body at immediate risk, so this protective response may be more harmful than helpful if it is making the feet or hands cold regularly.
 Reducing stress and tension may help reduce symptoms in these cases.

 Circulation issues are a very common cause of cold feet.
-A person with poor circulation will often struggle to get enough warm blood to their extremities, and may complain of cold hands and cold feet frequently.
+People with circulation issues may find it difficult to get enough warm blood to their extremities and may frequently complain of cold hands and feet.

 High cholesterol can lead to plaques forming inside the arteries that can reduce circulation to the legs and feet, leading to cold feet.

-Some heart conditions can also cause cold feet, so a person should speak to their doctor about any existing heart problems or risk factors.
+Some heart conditions can also cause cold feet, so people should speak to their doctors about any existing heart problems or risk factors.

-Anemia is a condition that occurs when a person has too few normal red blood cells in their body.
-This can be due to many factors, including deficiency in iron, vitamin B12, or folate, or chronic kidney disease.
+Anemia is a condition that occurs when a person has too few red blood cells in their body.
+It can result from many factors, including a deficiency in iron, vitamin B12, folate, or chronic kidney disease.

 Moderate to severe cases of anemia may cause cold feet.
 Anemia usually responds well to changes in diet and supplements.